Rukter

 The dual-channel strategy

-Most successful Thai sellers in 2026 run BOTH:
+Many successful independent sellers run BOTH:

 Step-by-step: how to migrate marketplace buyers to your own site